Abul Kalam Azad (Gaibandha politician)

 Md.
 Abul Kalam Azad (born 23 August 1958) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Gaibandha-4 constituency.

 Early life

 Azad was born on 23 August 1958.
 He completed his master's degree in geography from the University of Rajshahi.

 Career

-Azad was elected to the parliament on 5 January 2014 from Gaibandha-4 as an independent candidate.
-In 2016 he was accused of being involved with attacks on indigenous Santal community.
+Azad rendered his valuable services as the principal of Fulpukuria College for a long period. was elected to the parliament on 5 January 2014 from Gaibandha-4 as an independent candidate.
+In 2016 he was accused of being involved with attacks on the indigenous Santal community.